 In London Ella is taken in by her beloved uncle Lucas, whose extraordinary house holds many wonderful memories for her.
 Along with other members of the very colourful Fox family, Lucas helps Ella to see that she is not the only one still hurting, and that forgiveness can be the greatest healer in a family and in a marriage.

-For anyone who has ever loved and lost, this is an exquisitely moving and life-affirming novel by the internationally bestselling author of Lola’s Secret.
+For anyone who has ever loved and lost, this is an exquisitely moving and life-affirming novel.

 ‘Immensely moving, the pages of this novel will be read through tears and laughter, as they capture the emotions of grief, the process of healing and the unconditional nature of love in a raw, unforgettable manner.
 The story and its beautifully developed characters will live with readers’ hearts and minds long after they’ve closed the book.’
 (Top Pick 4 ½ Stars)